 PSES is integrated with several internal and external systems.
 Internally, PSES interfaces with DOT's Card Management System used to issue HSPD-12 compliant personal identity verification (PIV) cards and temporary badges.
-The system also allows M-40 staff to determine if an investigation is pending with the Office of Personnel Management (OPM) or has been completed before the HSPD-12 PIV badge is issued.
+The system also allows M-40 staff to determine if an investigation is pending with the Defense Counterintelligence and Security Agency (DCSA) or has been completed before the HSPD-12 PIV badge is issued.